-As described in the GTO Proposal Submission Process, GTO Cycle 1 observations will be published to the community by June 15, 2017.
-Those observations will be submitted as observing programs through the Astronomer’s Proposal Tool by September 28, 2017.
-Minor modifications to individual observations may be required in implementing those programs.
+As described in the GTO Proposal Submission Process, GTO Cycle 1 proposals must be submitted using the Astronomer's Proposal Tool by June 25 2019.
+Those submissions are public, and will provide the GTO reference program for the GO community.
+The proposals must be finalized by March 31 2020, approximately 5 weeks prior to the Cycle 1 GO deadline.
+Minor modifications to individual observations may be required.
 GTO proposers may drop specific targets at that juncture, but may not add new targets.
-After the proposals are implemented in APT, the observations will remain frozen until the Cycle 1 GO program is announced in June 2018.
-The program modification policy described here comes into effect at that time.
+Once finalized, the GTO program will remain frozen until the Cycle 1 GO program is announced in August/September 2020.
+The program modification policy summarised here comes into effect at that time.

-Modifications may be requested to refine programs to better achieve the approved science goals.
-Modifications may also be required to accommodate changes in instrument performance with respect to that expected at the time of the proposal submission.
+In brief, modifications may be requested to refine programs to better achieve the approved science goals; they may also be required to accommodate changes in instrument performance with respect to the expectations at the time of the proposal submission.
 Minor modifications to observations may be made in consultation with the program coordinator or contact scientist.
 Major modifications to observations are requested by the GTO Principal Investigator by submitting a Program Change Request to the STScI Director; any program modification that affects the scheduling of an observation is a major modification.
 Modifications may be permitted if they are scientifically justified and have minimal impact on the overall observing schedule.
 All modifications to observing programs must receive explicit approval by the STScI Director or their official designee.
-See the JWST Observing Program Modification Policy for more information on what constitutes minor and major modifications, and the process of how these requests are reviewed.